-When prospective clients engage with these calls to action, you can require submission of their personal information.
-Their providing their personal contact information takes the pressure off of them to act, instead of requiring you to follow up with your prospects.
+When prospective clients engage with these calls to action, you can require submitting their personal information.
+Providing their personal contact information takes the pressure off them to act instead of requiring you to follow up with your prospects.
 At the same time, it saves you time and money prospecting as your incentive captures leads for you.

 You could invest in automated follow-up systems that contact clients for you, but it will be most effective if you take action yourself.
 Depending on how you want to generate leads, you can follow up with clients via phone call, email, direct mail, or some combination.

 You can also encourage follow-up on the part of clients.
 For example, even if they have already input their contact information to participate in a specific, limited-time offer, you can still invite them to follow your site’s blog.
 This sort of invitation always keeps them connected to your business until they are ready to take more action.